 - Sign and date the form.

 - Mail the completed form to the address at the top of the form.
 We highly recommend sending it via certified mail.

-IBEW Local 1249 is the designated union for approximately 3,000 publicly employed electrical workers across the state of New York.
+The International Brotherhood of Electrical Workers (IBEW) Local 1249 is the designated union for approximately 2,000 publicly employed electrical workers across the state of New York.